theogiraudet/Bookshelf/docs/modules/generation.md

 ::::
 :::::

-*Generate a 3D terrain using a heightmap.
+*Example: Generate a 3D terrain using a heightmap.
 This function employs a linear approach; for more interesting terrain, consider scaling the noise values differently according to various ranges.
 Check out [this video](https://www.youtube.com/watch?v=CSa5O6knuwI) for more insights on terrain generation:*

 ```{code-block} mcfunction
 :force: